-Total online sales were \$2.5 billion, \$2.3 billion, and \$1.9 billion in fiscal 2014, 2013, and 2012, respectively.
+Total online sales were \$2.5 billion, \$2.5 billion, and \$2.3 billion in fiscal 2015, 2014, and 2013, respectively.

-Net sales by region are allocated based on the location in which the sale was originated.
+Net sales by region are allocated based on the location in which the sale originated.
 This is determined based on the location of the store where the customer paid for and received the merchandise or the distribution center or store from which the products were shipped.

-(2) Includes Piperlime and Athleta.
-Fiscal 2014 and 2013 net sales also include Intermix.
+(2) Includes Piperlime, Athleta, and Intermix.